BenjaminKobjolke/ping-starter/README.md

 -   **ping_interval**: How often (in seconds) the application should ping the device
 -   **ping_limit**: How many consecutive successful or failed pings are required before executing batch files

+## Dependencies

+-   **ping3**: A pure Python ping implementation that doesn't require root privileges

 ## How It Works

 1. The application reads the configuration from `settings.ini`
 2. It enters a continuous loop:
-    - Pings the specified IP address
+    - Pings the specified IP address using the ping3 library
     - Tracks consecutive successful and failed pings
     - When the number of consecutive successful pings reaches the limit, and the previous state was "unreachable" or unknown:
         - Changes the state to "reachable"